AustinMareena/MixedMessages/README.md

-# Mixed Message - Codecademy Project
+# Mixed Messages - Codecademy Project

 For this project, I will build a message generator program.
 Every time a user runs the program, they should get a new, randomized output.
 To make this program truly random, the message that it outputs should be made up of at least three different pieces of data.